 If you would like to learn more about the importance of emotions, the work of Karla McLaren is truly exceptional, I recommend that all of my clients get her book, The Language of Emotions: What your feelings are trying to tell you.
 Another book I highly recommend is In an Unspoken Voice: How the Body Releases Trauma and Restores Goodness by Peter Levine, his work has been invaluable to me both personally and professionally.

 It is essential that you feel safe and comfortable when working with me.
-I strongly recommend that you avail of a free 20 minute initial consultation online or by phone (by appointment) in order to see if we are a good fit for each other.
-I work in person in my office near Waterford city, Ireland, over the phone and online by skype, facetime etc. My costs are very reasonable.
+I strongly recommend that you avail of a complimentary 20 minute consultation online or by phone (by appointment), in order to see if we are a good fit for each other.
+I work in person in my office near Waterford city, Ireland, over the phone and online by skype, zoom, facetime etc. My costs are very reasonable.
 I also offer a sliding fee scale for those in difficult financial situations, please feel free to contact me about this.

-Until we feel safe enough, we'll try and avoid pain which works really well short term, but not in the long term as we well know because of the issues that bring us to therapy.
+Until we feel safe enough, we will try to avoid pain which works really well short term, but not long term as we well know because of the issues that bring us to therapy.
 It is crucially important therefore that therapy include the body in its processes, as our body is where we feel our emotions and physical sensations.
 If we are not in our bodies, we cannot fully release the stress they hold.

 When we are disembodied, what Tara Brach humourously calls leaving the premises, stress builds up and up and up, until our barrels become full and begin overflowing with symptoms.
 Symptoms are usually our first sign that something is amiss.
 They are the bread crumb trail that lead us to the root cause(s).
 There are some good questions we can ask so we get some clarity about what is really going on with us.